apache/cordova-docs/STYLESHEET.md

 ## Links

-* Use titles in link text, never 'click here'.
-Consider using the link's domain name as a substitute.
+- Use titles in link text, never 'click here'.
+Consider using the link's domain name as a substitute. <!--RE here]-->

 - Domain names are OK as a link's display text, but not full scheme-qualified URLs.
 No bare URLs in text outside of code.